Noida Metro: Phase-2 Planned

+Aqua Line extension from Depot Station to Boraki railway station

+Noida Aqua Metro Line Depot Station to Boraki railway station extension: The Central government approved on 23 July 2025 the Noida Metro Aqua Line extension from Depot Station to Boraki railway station in Greater Noida.
+The extension will cover up 2.6 km, comprise 2 stations and cost Rs 416.34 crore.
+The corridor will be built within three years.
+According to the detailed project report (DPR), the new track will be completely elevated, will have an inbetween stop at MMTH station nearby Junpat village and ends at Boraki railway station of Kalka line, where a multi modal logistics hub is proposed.
+Of the budget for the corridor extension, ₹211.80 crore will be given by government institutions such as the National Capital Region Planning Board, the central government will give ₹70.59 crore, the Uttar Pradesh government will share ₹91.08 crore equity in the project and land component will be ₹10.44 crore, officials said.

 Aqua Line extension from Noida Sector 51 to Knowledge Park V

 Noida Aqua Metro Line: Sector 51 to Knowledge Park V extension: The Greater Noida Industrial Development Authority (GNIDA) on 4 December 2018, approved the Noida Metro Phase 2 from Noida Sector 51 to Knowledge Park V in Greater Noida.
 The extension will cover up to 15 km and comprise 9 stations and cost Rs 2602 crore.
 According to the detailed project report (DPR), the new track would be completed in two phases and the entire project would connect Sector 51 in Noida and Knowledge Park V in Greater Noida.
 The first phase would be between Sector 51 and Greater Noida Sector 2, while the second phase would be between Greater Noida Sector 2 and Knowledge Park V stations, the DPR stated.
 There will be five stations in the first phase—Noida Sector 122, Sector 123, Greater Noida Sector 4, Eco Tech, and Greater Noida 2, while four stations in second phase—Greater Noida Sector 3, Sector 10, Sector 12 and Knowledge Park V.